Key Takeaways

 We recommend creating a unified dictionary and naming conventions for your tags.
 This will help you promote these tagging practices during the company’s workshops and meetings.

+If you’re using a consumption-based cloud billing model, you’ll need to distribute costs between all parties accurately.
 Larger enterprises can encounter difficulties during allocation management if multiple departments share platforms.

 For example, an entire organization can use only one network connection for accessing cloud services or train from a single e-learning app.

-However, you can determine how to split costs for these resources by tagging nested virtual resources instead of the primary services.
+Still, you can determine how to split costs for these resources by tagging nested virtual resources instead of the primary services.
 Alternatively, you can create multiple copies of a single platform on smaller resource sets, label them, and distribute these sets between departments.

 Companies need to choose between two governance modes:

-- In-the-way governance, where centralized IT collects and manages all requests for cloud services.
+In-the-way governance, where centralized IT collects and manages all requests for cloud services.
 The cloud interface is hidden from other departments, which eliminates any autonomy.

-- On-the-side governance, where departments and specialists can control resource allocation via a native cloud interface according to the governance policies.
+On-the-side governance, where departments and specialists can control resource allocation via a native cloud interface according to the governance policies.

 The on-the-side approach is proven to be much more scalable for cloud computing environments.
 Your employees won’t have to wait for the central department to approve every minor change request, greatly improving their productivity.
-However, on-the-side models require a strong culture of cost awareness in the organization.

-Companies can create dashboards and report generation tools to help managers analyze:
+Сompanies can create dashboards and report generation tools to help managers analyze:

-- Regular trending patterns
+Regular trending patterns

-- Differences between forecasted and actual spendings
+Differences between forecasted and actual spendings

-- The most and the least spending departments, accounts, and applications
+The most and the least spending departments, accounts, and applications

-- How changes impact performance
+How changes impact performance

 You can use these tools to allocate spendings between your departments and cost centers with chargebacks and showbacks.
 Doing so will improve the spending culture across your organization, which is effective for reducing cloud bills.

-Set up alerts on anomalies
+#7.
+Set up Alerts on Anomalies

 Imagine that one of your departments spends almost half of its monthly resources during the first week.
 Well, correctly configured alerts can help you take corrective actions immediately instead of waiting for the provider’s bill.

-- RAM & CPU usage patterns
+RAM & CPU usage patterns

-- Network bandwidth
+Network bandwidth

-- Login sessions (Secure Shell and Remote Desktop Protocol)
+Login sessions (Secure Shell and Remote Desktop Protocol)

 After you define policies based on these metrics, we recommend looking for the following instances:

-- Compute instances.
+Compute instances.
 Idle compute instances are common in testing environments and have extremely low usage metrics.

-- Storage volumes.
+Storage volumes.
 You should consider deleting or snapshotting unattached volumes that haven’t been used for a long time.

-- Old snapshots.
+Old snapshots.
 Regularly monitor snapshots and delete those that become inaccessible after long idle periods.

-- IP addresses.
+IP addresses.
 Some companies preserve IPs for future use, but you should consider releasing them to the provider if they haven’t been associated with any resources for too long.

-- PaaS resources.
+PaaS resources.
 Application PaaS are mapped to underlying compute resources, which is why you should monitor them and decommission those you don’t need.

 We recommend setting individual disposal policies for critical resource types if you’re using an on-the-side governance model.

 Development and test workloads typically remain idle only for specific hours or days.
 You can develop a scheduling policy and power them down to optimize cloud costs.
-According to the 2020 Gartner Research, companies who schedule these instances can save up to 70% of their cloud costs.

 Your scheduling policy needs to match the expected usage patterns based on historical data.
 Alternatively, you can configure the system to turn these instances off when the usage is low.